abhijithgkrishna/SNH-OpenAI-BOTL/readme.md

 pip install requirements.txt
 ## How to Run
 Instructions for running
-Clone the repo and run following commands in the directory
-#pip install -r requirements.txt
+Clone the repo and run following commands in the directory : pip install -r requirements.txt && python main.py
-python main.py